Federal judges rule in favor of NASCAR in lawsuit filed by Jordan-owned 23XI and Front Row

 Both race teams sued NASCAR late last year after refusing to sign new agreements on charter renewals.
 The charter system is similar to franchises in other sports, but the charters are revocable by NASCAR and have expiration dates.
-23XI, which is owned by Jordan and three-time Daytona 500 winner Denny Hamlin, joined Front Row in suing NASCAR after 13 other organizations signed the renewals.
+23XI, which is owned by Jordan and three-time Daytona 500 winner Denny Hamlin, allied with Front Row in suing NASCAR after 13 other organizations signed the renewals last September and those two organization refused.

+“We are disappointed by today’s ruling by the Fourth Circuit Court of Appeals and are reviewing the decision to determine our next steps,” said Jeffery Kessler, attorney for 23XI and Front Row.
+“This ruling is based on a very narrow consideration of whether a release of claims in the charter agreements is anti-competitive and does not impact our chances of winning at trial scheduled for Dec.
+1.

+“We remain confident in our case and committed to racing for the entirety of this season as we continue our fight to create a fair and just economic system for stock car racing that is free of anticompetitive, monopolistic conduct.”

 The two teams sued and asked for a temporary injunction that would recognize them as chartered teams for this season.
 The antitrust case isn’t scheduled to be heard until December.